 Is it free to participate in your program?
 Yes, all of the services we offer are free!

-Who runs the Supporting Families Affected by Parental Mental Illness and Substance Use program?
+Who runs the Supporting Families program?
 Our program is run as a partnership between several Richmond-based health care, not-for-profit and social services.
-The program is formally led through a joint partnership between its two leaders, one of whom works with the Richmond Addiction Services Society (RASS) and one of whom works with Vancouver Coastal Health (VCH.)
+The program is formally led by RASS.
 Many of our group facilitators and other partners work at local health care, not-for-profit and social services.
 For a list of our partner organizations, please click HERE.

-What does it mean to be a “friend” of the Supporting Families Affected by Parental Mental Illness or Substance Use program?
+What does it mean to be a “friend” of the Supporting Families program?
 Some of the services we offer are open to anyone – not just clients!
 This means you do not need a referral or to be a client to access these services.
 We refer to people who access our ‘open’ (eg, no referral needed) services as “friends” of the program.
-Some of the services we offer that are open to anyone include: Family Fun Nights and Community Education Events
+The service we offer that is open to anyone are the Community Education Events.